kermitt2/biblio-glutton/Readme.md

 * [biblio-glutton-harvester](https://github.com/kermitt2/biblio-glutton-harvester): A robust, fault tolerant, Python utility for harvesting efficiently (multi-threaded) a large Open Access collection of PDF (Unpaywall, PubMed Central), with the possibility to upload content on Amazon S3,

 * [biblio-glutton-extension](https://github.com/kermitt2/biblio-glutton-extension): A browser extension (Firefox & Chrome) for providing bibliographical services, like identifying dynamically Open Access resources on web pages and providing contextual citation services.

+Current stable version of biblio-glutton is `0.2`.
+Working version is `0.3-SNAPSHOT`.

 ## The bibliographical look-up and matching REST API